Example scenario

 Assumed return 7%

-This example is built for a 25-year-old who starts with no balance and contributes the 2026 under-50 limit as monthly deposits through age 65.
+This example is built for a 25-year-old who starts with no balance and contributes the 2026 under-50 limit through age 65.
 It uses a concrete contribution schedule, a fixed expected return, and the current calculator rules so the result can be compared with other scenarios on the site.

 The point is not to predict an exact retirement balance.
 It is to make the tradeoff visible: current age, current balance, annualized contribution, contribution timing, and return assumption all change the final Roth IRA estimate.